stephen-cloud/c-19-2/docs/authentication.md

 !!! warning
     Authentication is a bit of a sticky wicket.

-    You basically have two choices
+    You basically have these choices

-    - Use the provided authentication workflow
+    - Skip ahead to the next section (recommended)
-    - Use federated social login with a hosted UI
+    - Use federated social login with a hosted UI (if you can create Google or Facebook applications with a developer account)
+    - Use Amplify's built-in authentication
+    - Go it alone (not recommended).
+You use AWS Cognito's built in authentication flows to help you.

-    The provided authentication UI with sing-in/up is hard to theme to look ike it's part of the application.
+    The default Amplify authentication UI with sign-in/up is hard to theme to look like it's part of the application.
 The federated hosted UI is pretty good, except I'm not going to assume you can create applications for the OAuth callbacks in Google Cloud or Facebook.

     Proceed with that in mind, or just skip to the next section.